 - Have 18 quarter units remaining to complete the BA degree.
 Anything less than that will render the student ineligible.

-- At the time of applying, they have no less than 18 units remaining and no more than 30 units remaining to complete for their degree.
+- At the time of applying, have no less than 18 units remaining and no more than 30 units remaining to complete their degree.

 - Have completed all non-classroom learning, domain requirements and math and academic writing requirements.